E-mail (for graduate advising): firstname.lastname@example.org

 * * *

-My forthcoming book, Inheritance of Loss: The Political Economy of Redemption After Empire (The University of Chicago Press), explores how the current generation of ordinary Chinese and Japanese, two to three generations removed from the direct experience of Japanese imperialism, encounter each other and experience and navigate colonial inheritances in the urban everyday of Northeast China.
+My book, Inheritance of Loss: China, Japan, and the Political Economy of Redemption After Empire (University of Chicago Press, 2016), explores how the current generation of ordinary Chinese and Japanese, two to three generations removed from the direct experience of Japanese imperialism, encounter each other and experience and navigate colonial inheritances in the urban everyday of Northeast China.
 Situated at the height of China’s socio-economic transformation in the 1990s and 2000s, this ethnography shows how the economic realm has become a key site for the generational transfer of difficult pasts.
 While the concepts of memory and trauma are often used to show the lasting effects of original violence, I suggest that these concepts may have limited our political imagination about what is at stake for second and third generations in East Asia in coming to terms with the distant, yet still alive, past.
 This book uses the concept of “colonial inheritance” to make visible contemporary generational responses to the losses incurred through colonial modernity, as set in motion through China’s transition to a market-oriented society.
 My ethnography shows how beneath the rationalized rhetoric of economic prosperity and the pursuit of “modern life” lurks the tenacious question of reckoning with the past through quotidian encounters in the workplace, on the streets, and in residential complexes.

 Inheritance of Loss examines sites where long neglected colonial remnants are transformed into newly minted capital through the rhetoric of “inheritance.”
 My ethnography explores this capitalization of colonial inheritance, orchestrated by the municipal governments in Northeast China in their attempts to position their respective cities within the global economy.
 I examine the face-to-face interactions between Chinese and Japanese set in motion at these sites of inheritance.
 Through encounters in the realm of tourism and foreign direct investment I identify a new mode of generational transmission that I call the “political economy of redemption.”
 Here, the moral economy of seeking redemption for the unaccounted past is inexorably linked to the formal economy of exports, consumption, and the citywide pursuit of middle class dreams.
 For both Chinese and Japanese, China’s growing economy is channeling contradictory impulses towards erasing, confronting, or capitalizing on the past into new forms of production, consumption, and accumulation, while, at the same time, revealing new forms of anxiety arising from inherited legacies of colonial modernity.
 Inheritance of Loss demonstrates how the political economy of redemption makes visible the entangled processes of “after empire”: the often invisible, displaced, or seemingly separate post-colonial and post-imperial processes that give shape to the afterlife of losses and their redemptions, and the envisioning of present and future in relation to what remains.